Pages

 124 Washington St., Keene, N.H. (spring and fall)

 But, it wasn't all that easy researching him.
 The death record stated he died in Bridport, Addison Co., Vermont...a rather long way from Keene, New Hampshire.
-Of course, we went to Bridport, roamed the cemetery, found stones for his daughter and other family members, but nothing for the 91 year old.
+Of course, we went to Bridport, roamed the cemetery, and found stones for his daughter and other family members, but nothing for the 91-year-old.
 Well, wouldn't you know, his family brought the body back to Keene, and he was buried about 2 miles from the Historical Society!